-For the next 300 years, El Camino Real was the only wagon road into New Mexico and the Southwest, bringing thousands of colonists, missionaries and supply caravans from Southern New Spain into newly established Spanish towns that dotted the Rio Grande.
+For the next 300 years, El Camino Real was the only wagon road into New Mexico and the Southwest, bringing thousands of colonists, missionaries, and supply caravans from Southern New Spain into newly established Spanish towns that dotted the Rio Grande.
 The trail facilitated the introduction of horses, cattle, European agriculture and irrigation systems, exotic flora, and many cultural practices that still flourish in the region today.
 Many of the historic parajes (campgrounds) and early settlements created by the Spanish colonists moving along El Camino Real are today’s modern cities along the Rio Grande.

 Goods flowed back and forth, much of which was carried in wagon caravans, which also transported livestock, royal decrees, mail, and mission supplies.
 People headed north included settlers and newly-appointed officials, while those headed south included retiring officials, friars, traders, convicts, and prisoners of war.

-Traffic over the trail came to an abrupt halt in 1680 with the Pueblo Revolt erupted which forced all Spanish residents to leave Nuevo Mexico and retreat south to the Rio Grande Valley.
+Traffic over the trail came to an abrupt halt in 1680 with the Pueblo Revolt erupted, which forced all Spanish residents to leave Nuevo Mexico and retreat south to the Rio Grande Valley.
 Three missions were built during their stay in that area: Isleta, Socorro, and San Elizario, all of which still stand.
-In 1692, however, the Spanish army, under Diego de Vargas, reconquered New Mexico and recolonized the formerly-abandoned pueblos and missions.
+In 1692, however, under Diego de Vargas, the Spanish army reconquered New Mexico and recolonized the formerly-abandoned pueblos and missions.

 This historic route in the United States became a National Historic Trail in 2000.
 It is administered by the National Park Service and the Bureau of Land Management, in partnership with numerous landowners, tribes, and other agencies.
-Along the trail are many historic destinations that are listed in the National Register of Historic Places.
-Hiking trails welcome travelers and tourists along the historic route and much of El Camino Real is easily accessible by car.
+Along the trail are many historical destinations that are listed in the National Register of Historic Places.
+Hiking trails welcome travelers and tourists along the historic route, and much of El Camino Real is easily accessible by car.

 There are many historic sites along this historic path.
 Some of them include:

 Like Santa Fe, many towns along the trail greatly benefited from commerce and cultural exchange.
-One of the most intact is Mesilla, New Mexico established in 1848, which helps take visitors back in time through extant colonial architecture, museums, and cultural programming.
+One of the most intact is Mesilla, New Mexico, established in 1848, which helps take visitors back in time through extant colonial architecture, museums, and cultural programming.
 The town’s central plaza is listed in the National Register and is a National Historic Landmark.
-It is home to quaint gift shops, galleries, and dining establishments, and hosts cultural events such as the annual Cinco de Mayo celebration.
+It is home to quaint gift shops, galleries, and dining establishments and hosts cultural events such as the annual Cinco de Mayo celebration.

 The early days of El Camino Real brought waves of friars and priests into New Mexico who built missions among the native Pueblo people, converting them to Christianity.
-Dozens of missions were built at the larger pueblos and many still exist and are in use today.
-Both the Ysleta and Franciscan Socorro Missions in El Paso, Texas were constructed to help displaced American Indians who fled the Pueblo Revolt in 1680.
+Dozens of missions were built at the larger pueblos, and many still exist and are in use today.
+Both the Ysleta and Franciscan Socorro Missions in El Paso, Texas, were constructed to help displaced American Indians who fled the Pueblo Revolt in 1680.
 Both are on the National Register of Historic Places.

 El Camino Real also boasts a strong connection to Civil War History as the trail continued to be heavily used throughout the 1860s.
 The Register-listed Presidio Chapel of San Elizario in El Paso, for example, housed volunteer fighters from California, stationed there to prevent reoccupation of the area by Confederate forces.
 Visitors may also enjoy a trip to Fort Selden State Monument in Radium Springs.
 Established in 1865, the adobe structure housed units of the US Infantry and Cavalry meant to protect new settlers from hostile American Indian tribes.
 African American units, referred to as Buffalo Soldiers, were stationed at the fort.
 The site features a visitors’ center, exhibit space, and guided tours.